miloswrath/ols-cli/README.md

 - `src/main.rs` ties the binary entry point to the library crate.
 - `src/cli.rs` defines the Clap-powered interface.
 - `src/config.rs` converts CLI arguments into a validated runtime configuration and fills default hyperparameters.
-- `src/regression.rs` contains the dataset inspection pass and report scaffolding.
+- `src/regression/` contains preprocessing, solver, diagnostics, and reporting modules.

-The code is organized so that the regression engine can live in `regression.rs` (or a sub-module) while CLI/UX logic remains separate.
+The code is organized so that regression logic stays in `src/regression/` while CLI/UX layers remain separate.

 ## Development Workflow